Akenrind/ruuvitracker_fw/README.md

 * [dosfstools](https://github.com/dosfstools/dosfstools), for creating, checking and labeling file systems of the FAT family

 (You will need `fsck.fat` for dirty bit removal if the device is not properly unmounted.)

-NOTE: stlink has to be installed from source.

-On *Debian*:
-sudo apt-get install git dfu-util gcc-arm-none-eabi libusb-dev screen build-essential openocd autoconf dosfstools rsync

 ### Building